mosquitogames/1819rulebook/2_sequence-of-play.md

 ![Income with cubes](img/2_sequence_income.jpg)

-> *Example.* There are four Ships on the Port track.
+> *Example.* There are four Ships in the Port.
 Hand each player $3, and place one Neutral token in each Storehouse.

 ## 3. Take Player turns
 Play proceeds clockwise from the First Player.
 On your turn, do the following: